txstate-etc/attendance/README.md

 ## Configuring Sakai

-### Apply provided patch (TODO: add patch to repo)
+### [Optional] Apply provided patch
 Apply the appropriate patch for your sakai version, found in sakai/.
+This patch contains the following updates to the basiclti tool:

+* send provider ids in the roster service so that attendance can be taken separately for different sections
-This patch contains updates to the basiclti tool to support sending of provider ids in the roster service and mapping sakai roles to LTI roles.
-It also adds a custom lti service for setting the max points on a gradebook item associated with the tool.
+* ability to map sakai roles to LTI roles (will be part of Sakai 11)
+* custom lti service for setting the max points of the gradebook item to the number of attendances
+* use an external gradebook item if imsti.useExternalGbAssign is set to true

 ### Add IMSBLTIPortlet.xml
-Tool registration for attendance tool, found at sakai.home/portlets/imsblti/IMSBLTIPortlet.xml
+Tool registration for attendance tool should be configured in a IMSBLTIPortlet.xml file at sakai.home/portlets/imsblti/IMSBLTIPortlet.xml
 ```
 <tool id="sakai.attendance" title="Attendance" description="For tracking attendance.">
     <category name="course" />